ShieldCommunity/SternalBoard/README.md

 ## Features
 * High-performance - Well-known libraries are used by their good resource management and cleanup.
 In addition to running most features asynchronously.
 * Bedrock support - Will look exactly the same as on other platforms with no vision problems
-* Tab system for header and footer - Customize your player's tab view
+* Tab system - You will be able to modify the header and footer of the player view
 * World blacklist - Ability to disable the scoreboard in certain worlds
 * Auto tab-completer for modern Paper, legacy, Spigot and forks
 * MiniMessage formatting support - Adventure colours like <red>hello<reset>